• Skip to primary navigation

 Boneless pork chops are coated in a quick homemade breading and pan fried on the stove top - ready in 20 minutes or less!
 Italian bread crumbs and parmesan cheese add tons of flavor to these juicy pork chops.

-Pair with mashed potatoes, a side salad, or some oven roasted veggies for a complete meal!
+Pair with mashed potatoes, a side salad, or some oven roasted zucchini for a complete meal.

 Ingredients and substitutions